 If no fallback stream is configured, the default stream is attempted instead.
-This is a global setting, but may be overridden by by the "DEFAULT_STREAM" trigger for more control.
-Default streams are not only more powerful than fallback streams (they will apply Pro-only feature: Variable substitution) but also safer as they do check for loops (defaulting to the current stream will not apply) and will only recurse once at most.
+This is a global setting, but may be overridden by by the "DEFAULT\STREAM" trigger for more control.
+Default streams are safer to use as they do check for loops (defaulting to the current stream will not apply) and will only recurse once at most.